nodename/vscode-hacker-typer/README.md

 6. WHOA HOW ARE YOU TYPING SO FAST
 7. You can cancel play with `HackerTyper: Cancel Playing` (`Cmd+Shift+T X`).
 8. Feel free to move around the file, highlight code etc. When you continue play, the next character will be inserted where you did while recording.
-9. A low sound ("boop") is played when you reach the end of your macro.
-You must press `ENTER` to exit playback.

 ### Stop points